rodw/common-dustjs-helpers/README.md

 ## Using

-To register the common helper functions with your Dust.js instance, require the module and then invoke the `export_helpers_to` method.
+To register the common helper functions with your Dust.js instance, require the module and then invoke the `exportTo` method.
 For example:

-    var helpers = new require("common-dustjs-helpers").CommonDustjsHelpers();
     var dust = require("dustjs"); // or "dustjs-linkedin"
-    helpers.export_to(dust);
+    require("common-dustjs-helpers").exportTo(dust);

-and then use the Dust.js instance (`dust`) as you normally would.
+You can then use the Dust.js instance (`dust`) as you normally would.

+If you'd like to register the helper methods but not the filter, use `exportHelpersTo`.
+If you'd like to register the filter(s) but not the helper methods, use `exportFiltersTo`.

+Note that `exportTo`, `exportHelpersTo` and `exportFiltersTo` are also available as `export_to`, `export_helpers_to` and `export_filters_to`.

 ## The Helpers